-The management's discussion and analysis of UDSA's financial performance provides an overview of UDSA's financial information for the period of inception through December 31, 2013.
+The management's discussion and analysis of UDSA's financial performance provides an overview of UDSA's financial information for the year ended December 31, 2014 and the period ended December 31, 2013.
 The discussion and analysis should be read in conjunction with the financial statements and accompanying notes, which follow this section.
 UDSA's basic financial statements are presented as an enterprise fund following the accrual basis of accounting.
-Revenues are recognized in the period in which they are incurred.
+Revenues are recognized in the period in which they are earned and expenses are recognized in the period in which they are incurred.